beaudurrant/ajax-debounce-jquery-plugin/README.md

 ## Usage

-Include jquery.ajaxDebounce.js; you can change the throttle speed and URLs allowed to by-pass the throttle at the top of the file.
+Include jquery.ajaxDebounce.js; change the throttle speed and URLs allowed to by-pass the throttle if needed.